 Gastroplant, created by NYC-based Thomas Wehner, is a fantastic place to go for globally-inspired, plant-based recipes.
 Thomas offers a truly unique and passionate perspective in his dishes, whether it’s a lush and alluring bowl of ramen or a stunning fresh salad.
 Read on to learn more about his culinary heroes, and how travel influences and inspires his cooking.

 When I first visited Gastroplant, I knew that the creator and cook behind it really, really loved food.
-This person was someone who delighted in the discovery of new ingredients, uncovered innovative ways to coax out flavors in dishes and just loved the process of cooking.
-Thomas brings a fresh and unique spin on plant-based cooking, and Gastroplant shines with all of the endless possibilities that it offers.
+This person was someone who delighted in the discovery of new ingredients.
+He uncovers innovative ways to coax out flavors in dishes and just loved the process of cooking.
+Thomas brings a fresh and unique spin on plant-based cooking.
+Gastroplant shines with all of the endless possibilities that it offers.

 I love a good bowl of ramen, and the his variations on vegan ramen on Gastroplant are stunning!
-Thomas created a creamy and savory Vegan Tonkotsu Ramen Broth, then built upon that umami-rich base with his delicious Vegan Tonkotsu Ramen.
-I love that Thomas experimented further and created ramen dishes with kimchi, curry and soy sauce, going beyond just explaining what the recipe consists of and describing his thought process and why it works.
+Thomas created a creamy and savory Vegan Tonkotsu Ramen Broth.
+He then built upon that umami-rich base with his delicious Vegan Tonkotsu Ramen.
+I love that he experimented further and created ramen dishes with kimchi, curry and soy sauce.
+Thomas goes beyond just explaining what the recipe consists of and describing his thought process and why it works.